Learn About Medical Weight Loss

 What are GLP-1 weight loss medications and how are they used for weight loss?

 Semaglutide and Tirzepatide are medications that were originally approved to treat type 2 diabetes.
-Wegovy (Semaglutide) and Zepbound (Tirzepatide) have been approved by the FDA for use as weight loss treatment.
+Wegovy® (semaglutide) and Zepbound® (tirzepatide) have been approved by the FDA for use as weight loss treatment.
 Both medications are administered as a once-weekly at home injection and work by reducing appetite and slowing down the rate at which food is digested and absorbed.
-GLP-1 (Glucagon-like peptide) is the active ingredient that causes these effects.
-Tirzepatide also has GIP (Glucose-dependent insulinotropic polypeptide) – another ingredient for weight loss for a dual effect.
-Semaglutide is also known Ozempic and Wegovy which are the manufacturer names.
-All contain Semaglutide.
-Tirzepatide is also known as Mounjaro and Zepbound.
-All contain Tirzepatide.
+GLP-1 is the active ingredient that causes these effects.
+Tirzepatide also has GIP – another ingredient for weight loss for a dual effect.
+Semaglutide is also known Ozempic® and Wegovy® which are the manufacturer names.
+All contain semaglutide.
+Tirzepatide is also known as Mounjaro® and Zepbound®.
+All contain tirzepatide.
+Please note that Ozempic® and Mounjaro® are not FDA approved for weight loss treatment.

 How effective are GLP-1 medications for weight loss?

-Tirzepatide has been shown to have over 25% total body weight loss over a full course of treatment in a clinical trial.
+Zepbound® has been shown to have over 20% total body weight loss over a full course of treatment in a clinical trial.
 Please note that participants were closely monitored and had nutritional assistance as well.

 Who is a candidate for GLP-1 medical weight loss?